 The aim of this project is to gain novel insights on how capillary forces provide cohesion to colloidal assemblies of large size polydispersity by simulation techniques such as Molecular Dynamics and Density Functional Theory.
 The starting point of this work are recent simulation studies proposing a framework for coupling fluid-solid interactions and induced deformations in porous solids such as cement paste.
 More generally, our approach provides novel methodologies to rationalize through multiscale simulations, the interplay of fluid-solid forces in porous and granular materials, which is key for process ranging from drying of cement, CO2 sequestration, crack formation after drying in aqueous electrodes of Li-ion batteries to soil erodibility and water actuation of plant seeds.

-We are looking for a student strongly motivated by numerical work and with strong a background in physics (statistical physics, soft matter, mechanics) or physicochemistry.
-This internship is funded by the ANR project DYNAME and can be followed by a PhD thesis.
+We are looking for a student strongly motivated by numerical work and with strong a background in physics or mechanics.
+This PhD thesis is funded by the ANR project DYNAME.